-Maria Fernanda is partnering with the company’s leadership team to build a values-driven culture, and implement innovative practices to ensure CI is attracting and developing employees to maximize their own potential and fulfill CI’s mission.
+Maria Fernanda is partnering with the organization’s leadership team to build a values-driven culture and implement innovative practices to ensure CI is attracting and developing employees to maximize their own potential and fulfill CI’s mission.

-Path to CI: With more than 20 years of experience, Maria Fernanda’s expertise spans Talent Management, Executive Coaching, Strategy Execution, Organizational Development and more.
+Path to CI: With more than 20 years of experience, Maria Fernanda’s expertise spans talent management, executive coaching, strategy execution, organizational development and more.
 Her background includes working for multinational companies in Ecuador and the United States: La Internacional, Ericsson and Chiquita Brands.
-For the last decade, she has served as partner and general manager in Ecuador for Franklin Covey, a global consulting company which specializes in performance improvement.
+For the last decade, she has served as partner and general manager in Ecuador for Franklin Covey, a global consulting company that specializes in performance improvement.
 She received her bachelor’s degree in Industrial Psychology from Pontificia Universidad Catolica del Ecuador.

 Personal: Maria Fernanda lives in Ecuador and has a daughter named Andrea, who inspires her every day to be a better person.
 She enjoys traveling with Andrea, playing sports, good conversations and good books.